zerodha/kaf-relay/README.md

 ### Filter plugins

+Plugins allow to parse and filter incoming messages to allow or deny them from being replicated downstream.
 Build your own filter plugins by implementing `filter.Provider` interface.

 Sample
 ```golang